 How to make Mashed Potatoes?

-Here is a quick slideshow of us making mashed potatoes.
+Here is a quick slideshow showing how to create the best mashed potatoes.

 Of course, you can jump straight to the recipe card to get that creamy buttery mash on your plate in no time!

-Otherwise, continue to read for more tips to make the best mashed potatoes and serving suggestions below.
+Otherwise, continue to read for more tips on how to make our homemade mashed potatoes recipe and serving suggestions below.

 Jump to: